arunthavaselvi/Uber-Rides-Analysis-Tableau-Dashboard/README.md

 ## 📂 Files
 - `Uber_Dashboard_Arunthavaselvi.twbx` - Tableau workbook file containing the dashboard.
-- `Uber Request Data.xlsm` - (If available) A sample dataset used in the dashboard.
+- `Uber Request Data.csv` - (If available) A sample dataset used in the dashboard.

 ## 🛠 How to Use
 1. **Download the `.twbx` file**.